 I am not a car enthusiast.
 But I have been driving more than a decade now.
 I have driven primarily two cars Wagon R and Honda City.
 I did drive some rented cars in US and UK – most of which I do not remember.
 Except, the one Red Renault that I crashed badly in the UK more than 10 years back.
 And I got a chance to review Tata Vista D90.

 I always wanted a Red Car.
-But after I crashed a red one I read some statistics of the insurance industry.
+But after I crashed a red one I read some statistics from the insurance industry.
 Where they said the Red cars are ones that get hit the most.
 And in some places, even the insurance premium for them is higher than other cars.
 These two data points were enough to deter me from buying a red car.
 So I was very happy when I got the Red Tata Vista D90 for 3 days to test drive.
 A wish fulfilled may be for a limited period only.

 Tata Vista D90 Car

 Incidentally, it was the first Tata car I ever drove.
 Which is strange because living in India it is not very easy to miss out on Tata products that dominate almost all the fields that they exist in.
 This was also the first Diesel car that I consciously drove.
 In fact, when I was talking to the Tata Motors representative, he kept saying ‘Madam this is a Diesel Vehicle’.
 I kept taking notes in my mind that I must figure out if that makes a difference to the driving pleasure.
 It was the first new car I drove in a few years now.
 So it was fun driving it around the city.
 Though I drove it only to the extent I needed to.
 Could not bring me to burn the fuel just for the heck of it.

 As an average, not crazy about cars driver, here are some of the features that stood out for me in the car: